Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 Container named `k3d-demo-cluster-1-serverlb` includes the external LoadBalancer, `k3d-demo-cluster-1-server-0` contains the cluster node, and `demo-registry` includes the local container registry created with the cluster

-6. Create one more cluster
+6. Create one more cluster:

 ```
 k3d cluster create demo-cluster-2
 ```

-7. See the contents of the `kubeconfig` file
+7. See the contents of the `kubeconfig` file:

 ```
 nano ~/.kube/config
 ```

 There are two clusters, two contexts, two users.
-The current context points to the cluster created later: `current-context: k3d-demo-cluster-2`
+The current context points to the cluster created later: `current-context: k3d-demo-cluster-2`.

-8. Get the current context by _kubectl config_
+8. Get the current context by _kubectl config_:

 ```
 kubectl config current-context